 Coach Tory Pachis

 Coach Tory Pachis is a lifelong basketball enthusiast who played at the high school and intramural college level.
 While at UConn in the 90s, Tory played on a practice team that regularly competed against the UConn women's basketball team.
 Tory has coached over 30 youth basketball teams over the last decade at various levels from recreation to competitive travel and AAU teams.
 His passion for coaching stems from helping young people improve their skills, confidence and leadership on and off the court.
-Tory, his wife Stacy and their four children recently moved to East Greenwich, RI from Sturbridge, MA.
+Tory, his wife Stacy and their four children live in East Greenwich, RI.
 Outside of basketball, Tory is the Vice President of Marketing for Amica insurance.

 Coach Chinwe Okorie